tkeith1106/COMP268/README.md

 # COMP268
-One of my very first programs for a class in school.
+A class I took in java which is one of my first intro's into programming